w3f/polkadot-wiki-mkdocs/docs/maintain/kusama/maintain-guides-society-kusama.md

 ---

 !!! danger "This section will be deprecated.
 For the latest information, please see the [Polkadot Developer Documentation](https://docs.polkadot.com/)"
-    Visit the [Polkadot Developer Documentation](https://docs.polkadot.com/) to learn more.

 Kappa Sigma Mu is a membership club using the Substrate [Society pallet](https://paritytech.github.io/substrate/master/pallet_society/index.html).
 It is an